MeloMellow/folder-sprite/readme.md

 FolderSprite is the easy solution when you have a sprite with a wide range of images.

-Different from a Layeredimage (Renpy's default solution), FolderSprite uses a root folder given by the user to define and map the attributes and images of a sprite automatically.
+FolderSprite is an abstraction of LayeredImage (Ren'Py's default solution).
+Different from a default Layeredimage, FolderSprite uses a root folder given by the user to define and map the attributes and images of a sprite automatically and thus create a LayeredImage.

+## Requirements :hand:

+- FolderSprite will only work with **Ren'Py version 8.0.0** or higher.
+- FolderSprite only supports images in **.png** or **.webp** format.

 ## Installation :arrow_down_small: